Are you looking for the best things to do in Munich in winter? This guide is ready to help out – keep reading!

 Take a step back in time to medieval Munich at Mittelaltermarkt at Wittelsbacherplatz, where vendors in period costumes offer you culinary delights of the Middle Ages.

-Those after Christmas tree decorations, Nativity figures, jewelry, ceramics, and more can visit Neuhauser Christmas market, while Haidhausen Christmas Market on Weissenburger Platz offers a more intimate Christmas Market experience with a great selection of Christmas delicacies and pastries.
+Those after Christmas tree decorations, Nativity figures, jewelry, ceramics, and more can visit the Neuhauser Christmas market, while the Haidhausen Christmas Market on Weissenburger Platz offers a more intimate Christmas Market experience with a great selection of Christmas delicacies and pastries.

 2. Sample Bavaria’s Traditional Dishes and Beer During a Night Out

-The tour allows you to learn about the rich history of German brewing while your friendly guide shares the secret haunts locals always visit, as well as makes you understand why people from all over the globe flock to Munich for the ultimate beer experience.
+The tour allows you to learn about the rich history of German brewing while your friendly guide shares the secret haunts locals always visit, as well as make you understand why people from all over the globe flock to Munich for the ultimate beer experience.

 Head to one of the city’s finest old beer halls to sip different varieties of the world’s finest beer and savor some traditional Bavarian food, such as cheese and meats, on a Bavarian Food Platter.